Are you seeking a spiritual home?

 For decades I’ve challenged the United Methodist Church (UMC) to end their official discriminatory policies toward lesbian, gay, transgender, bisexual, and queer (LGBTQ) people.
 I’ve written legislation, curriculum, and articles.
 I’ve spoken at conferences and in the media, worked with local congregations and in national programs.
-At the next UMC General Conference delegates will decide whether or not to exclude transgender people from serving (or in my case, continuing to serve) as UMC clergy.
-I’ll be working on that a great deal until the vote in April 2012.
+I’m going to keep speaking out.

 And I’m going to go on working to create spiritual communities that reflect God’s love for all people.